 - The cargo compartment touch surfaces shall be cleaned and disinfected at an appropriate frequency to accommodate safe operations for the ground staff. - Airframe manufacturers recommend the use of a 70% aqueous solution of Isopropyl Alcohol (IPA) as a disinfectant for the touch surfaces.
+Other disinfectant can be used if it was approved or authorized by the Airframe manufacturers.
 Refer to the OEM's instructions to ensure that the proper application, ventilation, and personal protection equipment is used. - Surfaces should be cleaned of dirt and debris before disinfecting to maximize effectiveness. - Application to surfaces should be with pre-moistened wipes or single use wetted cloth and use limited bottle sizes on board to minimize the risk of spilling the IPA solution.
 Do not spray IPA in the Cargo Compartment.
-Do not allow the liquid contact critical equipment (e.g. smoke detector, electronic door operation equipment and fire extinguishing discharge nozzle) - IPA is flammable, so precautions should be taken around potential sources of ignition.
+Do not allow the liquid contact critical equipment (e.g. smoke detector, electronic door operation equipment and fire extinguishing discharge nozzle). - The disinfectant solution is flammable, so precautions should be taken around potential sources of ignition.
 Pay particular attention to hidden ignition sources as many aircraft have electronic boxes mounted in the cargo compartment. - Because the frequency of disinfection has significantly increased due to COVID-19, and there is no data on the long term effects associated with this frequent application, the operator should periodically inspect the equipment to ensure that there are no long term effects or damage over time.
 If damage is observed, contact the OEM for guidance on alternate disinfectants.